askossivi/devops-code-challenge/README.md

 - AWS free tier account
 - A workstation with Terraform installed
 - An AWS access key & secret key created
-- Generated SSH key on the Local workstation using "ssh-keygen"
+- SSH private and public key generated using "ssh-keygen"
 - A workstation with docker installed

-# The contairized frontend and backend was deployed in AWS using terraform.
-1- To start, you need to have an aws account, it is free to create one if you don't have any yet.
+1- To start, you will need to have an aws account.
+It is free to create one.
 Follow this link below to create one:

    https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/